9 Adventurous New Orleans Outdoor Activities

 As as far as the actual tours go, Royal Carriages offers a few options.

-- French Quarter & Marigny Neighborhood Carriage Ride – This is the tour I took and it was easily among my favorite outdoor activities in New Orleans!
-The hour-long tour goes through the most iconic, picturesque parts of the French Quarter and Marigny.
-Two fun facts about Marigny: it’s pronounced Mare-in-ee, not Muh-rig-nee, and it’s one of the oldest, most picturesque neighborhoods in the city.
+- French Quarter & Marigny Carriage Ride – Year-round favorite for outdoor activities in New Orleans!
+The hour-long tour goes through the oldest, most iconic, and picturesque parts of the French Quarter and Marigny (Mare-in-ee, not Muh-rig-nee).

-- History & Haunts Carriage Tour – New Orleans is a very, very old city with a storied, colorful past and a lot of very, very old buildings and cemeteries.
-Whether or not you believe in ghosts is irrelevant; this evening tour offers entertaining history lessons alongside its haunts.
-You’ll see some of NOLA’s oldest and most haunted hotels, bars, and homes, including the infamous Murder Mansion.
+- History & Haunts Carriage Tour – New Orleans has a storied, colorful past and a lot of very, very old buildings and cemeteries (and ghosts!).
+This evening tour shows you the oldest, most haunted hotels, bars, and homes, including the infamous Murder Mansion.

 - Private New Orleans Carriage Tour – Want a custom-tailored tour or an unforgettable New Orleans date idea?
-Hire a private carriage for four or six people!
-Private tours don’t follow a set itinerary but are instead based on your group’s preferred theme (food, architecture, ghosts, etc.).
+Hire a private carriage for up to six people!
+Private tours don’t follow a set itinerary but are instead based on your preferred theme (food, architecture, ghosts, etc.).

 Royal Carriages tours depart from Jackson Square, in the heart of the French Quarter.
 Arrive a little early, grab beignets and a Cafe Au Lait from Cafe Du Monde, and explore the Square.